will vetements start a mass creative exodus to zurich?

 Olsen also speaks about Zurich's rich artistic and architectural past.
 "I'm very inspired by Zurich's tension between its charged cultural history and the contemporary," he says.
 "There's an active young scene and at the same time Zurich's cultural history is still present.
 Zurich has been an important hub for the avant-garde.
 For example, the Swiss art historians Carola and Sigfried Giedion brought Jean Arp, Le Corbusier, and James Joyce to work here in the early 20th century.
 As a curator I love going back in time to discover Zurich's past — the outlaw painter Friedrich Kuhn, the postmodern architects Trix and Robert Haussmann.
 We try to bring these protagonists into the light of the contemporary.
 Beatrix Ruf's radical program at Kunsthalle Zurich has also shaped the contemporary debate and our curatorial work here."

-Ruf ran contemporary exhibition centre Kunsthalle Zurich from 1998 until 2014.
+Ruf ran contemporary exhibition center Kunsthalle Zurich from 1998 until 2014.
 The building the institution occupies, the famous Loewenbrau Areal, is also home to established contemporary art galleries including Hauser & Wirth and Eva Presenhuber, younger galleries like Gregor Staiger, art book publisher JRP Ringier, and the Migros Museum for Contemporary Art.

 Not far from this giant art complex, younger galleries — interestingly, nearly all run by women — have opened in the past few years: Karma International is across the river while Bolte Lang and Maria Bernheim are on the same street, the Limmatstrasse.

-Bernheim is the newest arrival to the neighbourhood.
+Bernheim is the newest arrival to the neighborhood.
 She opened her gallery last year, and among the artists she shows is Mitchell Anderson, who arrived in Zurich nine years ago from Marfa, Texas.
 Along with pursuing his own artistic practice, Anderson has opened his own exhibition space, Plymouth Rock, with the goal of providing a fast-moving, reactive space in which he can show his friends' work almost as soon as they've made it.
 "There's a culture of artist-run spaces in Zurich and Switzerland which makes it conducive to running one," he says.

 "Sometimes, galleries and institutions are fast to pick up on things and sometimes not.
 So I think one really doesn't get a sense of Zurich without knowing what's going on at the artist-run spaces like Plymouth Rock, UPSTATE, Taylor Macklin, etc.," says Mitchell, "I gave local artists like Urban Zellweger and Miriam Laura Leonardi their first solo exhibitions, but I also organized the first Swiss exhibition of the late American artist Jeremy Blake.
 For me it's a solid platform to constantly be pushing ideas out internationally and bringing some in."